Thoughtful, Compassionate Counselling—At Your Pace.

 “Musings…”

-The average person processes around 60,000 thoughts a day.
-Some are active and purposeful, while others arrive quietly—uninvited, intrusive, or lingering just beneath the surface.
+You carry thousands of thoughts each day.
+Some are clear and purposeful.
+Others arrive quietly—uninvited, intrusive, or lingering just beneath the surface.

-In the midst of all this mental noise, we often find ourselves musing—reflecting on the past, noticing the present, or imagining what lies ahead.
+In the midst of all this mental noise, you may find yourself musing—replaying the past, trying to stay present, or imagining what lies ahead.

-This is a space to bring those thoughts into the light—a space to wonder, to sift through what’s swirling, and to gently make meaning of your musings, together with me.
+This is a space for you to bring those thoughts into the light—a space to slow down, to gently sort through what’s swirling, and to make meaning of your musings, together with me.

 🐚 Welcome — I’m Janet.